fshowalter/devblog/_posts/2014-03-03-auditing-in-rails.md

 # "venue" =>"Grauman's Chinese Theatre", "date" => '1959-03-18' }}
 ```

 Now we've got an atomic way to update an aggregate object and get the original values for any changes attributes, even associations and child objects.
 Since we're opening classes, we're vulnerable breaking changes with each version of Rails, but a few simple unit tests should prevent unwanted surprises.
+I've also gone ahead an submitted a pull request to add the `changed_attributes` functionality to the `ids_writer` method [here](https://github.com/rails/rails/pull/14282).